linera-io/linera-protocol/examples/matching-engine/README.md

 }
 ```

-To query about the bid price
+To query about the bid price:

 ```json
 query{